nyreehinton/content-ops-starter/content/pages/Experience.md

         text: >
           At Capital Group, my work focused on developing and managing the analytics infrastructure required to support ETF operations, reporting, wholesaler compensation, and compliance.
 This involved engagement with cross-disciplinary teams, including IT, compliance, product management, and sales, with a strategic focus on data governance.

           The $31B ETF ecosystem at Capital Group posed unique challenges due to the absence of a transfer agent, requiring us to build a custom solution that integrated fragmented data from third-party vendors such as Broadridge. ![](/images/ingestion%20process.jpg)

-          I designed and implemented data ingestion pipelines and integrated nine critical ETF data sources while pioneering the use of platforms like Databricks and Tableau.

           To explore specific aspects of my work, click the buttons below to